-2. An aluminum can needs to be designed to hold 100 cm^3 of juice.
+2. (Minimizing Surface Area) An aluminum can needs to be designed to hold 100 cm of juice.
 The can is cylindrical with flat caps at both ends.
-What are the dimensions of the can which use the least amount of material?
+Find the dimensions of the can that use the least amount of material.

-3. A rectangle has one side on the x-axis and two vertices on the curve $y = \frac{1}{1+x^2}$.
+3. (Maximizing Area) A rectangle has one side on the x-axis and two vertices on the curve $y = \frac{1}{1+x^2}$ .
 Find the vertices of the rectangle with maximum area.

 Ans: First, use your curve sketching techniques to sketch the graph of the function.
 What type of function are you sketching?
 Then draw a rectangle with the base on the x-axis whose upper vertices are on the curve.
 What symmetry do you notice about your rectangle?
-Label the lower right vertex (x, 0) and find the area A(x) of the rectangle as a function of x.
+Label the lower right vertex (x,0) and find the area A(x) of the rectangle as a function of x.
 Find where A has a maximum and finish the problem.

-4. (A Necklace Business) During the summer, Tim makes and sells necklaces on the beach.
+- 4. (A Necklace Business) During the summer, Tim makes and sells necklaces on the beach.
 Last summer he sold the necklaces for \$10 each and his sales averaged 20 per day.
-When he increased the price by \$1, he found that he lost two sales per day.

-(a) Find the demand (price) function p(x) assuming that it is linear.

-(b) If the material for each necklace costs Tim \$6, what should the selling price be to maximize profit?
-Note: $R(x) = x \cdot p(x)$ is the revenue function (amount of money taken in for selling x units) and P(x) = R(x) - C(x) is the profit for selling x units (C(x) is the cost.)
+When he increased the price by \$1, he found that he lost two sales per day. - (a) Find the demand function p(x) (price p as a function of x sales per day) assuming that it is linear. - (b) If the material for each necklace costs Tim \$6, what should the selling price be to maximize profit?
+Note: In general, $R(x) = x \cdot p(x)$ is the revenue function (amount of money taken in for selling x units) and P(x) = R(x) C(x) is the profit for selling x units (C(x)) is the cost.)